 - Almost all Photo Safari locations and Activities are free.
 A few require an admission.
 Confirm opening & closing times.
 Give your Scouts a budget ceiling if you like.
 This will serve to keep costs where you want them along with teaching Scouts to make decisions on handling money.

 - Scouts can camp out Friday and/or Saturday at a leader’s house.
 This earns them points and helps keep them together.

 - We know you honor and value your religious obligations.
 We respect that and attending a Religious Service is an Activity that earns them points.

 - Go over these planning notes and the rules with your Scouts.

-On Friday Oct.
-13 at 4:00pm you can start going to Photo Safari locations, do Activities and collect Scavenger Hunt items.
+On Friday of the Final Weekend you can start going to Photo Safari locations, do Activities and collect Scavenger Hunt items.
 Scouts and/or Adult Leaders can come in and/or out of the Patrol at any time during the weekend with no penalty.

-On Sunday Oct.
-15 turn in all your Photo Safari Photos, Scavenger Hunt items and paperwork provided to a central CHECK-IN location TBA.
+Turn in all your Photo Safari Photos, Scavenger Hunt items and paperwork provided to a central CHECK-IN location TBA.
 This is a fun time where Scouts can swap stories, show off what they’ve accomplished and see what others have done.
 This is a very festive time with a carnival type atmosphere.
-Our PC mascot is Bert.
-Bert’s a real live camel who happens to be a LASD Deputy Sheriff.
-He’s there for photos with all Scouts and Scouters.

 All awards, patches, ribbons and full statistical breakdown of how each Patrol scored are given out at our huge Patrol Challenge Awards Celebration in November.

-We look forward to having you join the fun – Jack, Jeff & Paul
+We look forward to having you join the fun – Paul, Jeff, Wendy & Gloria

 More info contact email@example.com